Kodak T-MAX 100 B&W Film Profile/Review

 This tech page is for Kodak Professional T-MAX 100 Film, or 100TMX, which is it’s film code.
 This is a is a continuous-tone panchromatic black-and-white negative film for general outdoor and indoor photography.
 It is available in 35mm roll, 120 roll, and 4×5 sheet form.
 This film features medium speed (ISO 100/21° in most developers), extremely high sharpness, extremely fine grain, and very high resolving power.
 In 2002 Kodak released a new version of this film with much improved resolution, finer grain, and a shorter recommended development time.

 There are many ways to develop 100TMX.
 Following Kodak’s recommended development in their tech pub (F-4016, published Feb.
 2016) is a good place to start if you’ve not developed this film before.
-If you send your film in to us here at Simple Film Lab, we develop 100TMX with Kodak D-76 mixed at 1:1 for one-shot usage.
-The development time is 10:00 at 20.0 degrees Celcius (+-0.1 degree Celcius) in a Paterson daylight tank with 1 fast inversion every 15 seconds.
+If you send your film in to us here at Simple Film Lab, we develop 100TMX with replenished Kodak XTOL with constant rotary agitation as standard practice.
+The standard development time is 6:00 at 75 degrees Fahrenheit.
 We use a 1:4 water:vinegar stop bath between development and fixing.
 We fix all BW films in Kodak Fixer.
-This development process is for “full contrast”, which is better for scanning as it maximizes the number of bits used by the scanner and provides a larger number of discrete tone values per stop of light hitting the negative once scanned into the floating point Adobe Digital Negative file that you get from us.

 There are many ways to meter and expose 100TMX.
 If sending 100TMX in to Simple Film Lab to process and scan, we recommend taking an incident light reading of the darkest part of the scene you want to retain details in and subtracting 2 stops of exposure from that reading.
 For example, if the darkest part of the scene that you want to retain detail in reads 1/125 shutter, f/4.0 at ISO 100, either set the shutter to 1/500 or close down the aperture to f/8.0, or a combination of the two to reduce the exposure by two stops.